Fort Bridger – HauntedHouses.com

 The Mormons at first leased the fort grounds in the early 1850s for a brief period from Jim Bridger, who still ran the trading post.
 By the mid-1850s, Jim Bridger sold his land and operation to the Mormons, perhaps because he was given an offer he couldn’t refuse.
 The Mormons briefly took possession of the fort, improved its security by building 18 ft. cobbled walls to enclose it.
 They also built more sturdy and better looking homes, bringing a more civilized look to Fort Bridger.

 During the year of 1857, Mormons flirted briefly with the idea of leaving the union, and what was called “The Mormon Wars” began for a short time.
 These wars consisted of malicious mischief and stealing supplies; Not actual shooting and killing by these Mormon raiders.
 As they left the fort, right before U. S, troops moved in 1857, the Mormons attempted to burn everything, even trying to set fire to the area grasses, which didn’t work.
+They were not good at mayhem.

 American troops came to Fort Bridger and moved in, setting up a military fort.
 Off and on, from 1857-1890, Federal troops occupied this fort, making improvements throughout the years when they were stationed here, turning it into a proper military fort, complete with improved fortification.
 Nice wood plank homes with stone and lime for fireplaces and chimneys.